Arxian/arxian.github.io/_posts/23-04-23-meta-sample-2.md

 # Abyssian

-The nerf to Nightsorrow Assassin (3 mana 3/1 **Opening Gambit**: Destroy a nearby minion with 3 or less attack -> 3 mana 3/3 **Opening Gambit**: Destroy a nearby damaged minion) makes it a substantially weaker reactive tool in the early game, requiring something like a Bloodtear Alchemist to activate it.
+The rework of Nightsorrow Assassin (3 mana 3/1 **Opening Gambit**: Destroy a nearby minion with 3 or less attack -> 3 mana 3/3 **Opening Gambit**: Destroy a nearby damaged minion) makes it a substantially weaker reactive tool in the early game, requiring something like a Bloodtear Alchemist to activate it.
 It does perform better in the late game, but it's a blow to the early game.
 Similarly the nerf to Spectral Blade (When your General destroys a minion, heal your General for 2 -> When your General destroys a minion, heal your General for 1) makes it weaker as an early control tool.
 Both cards are still run, but neither is as powerful.

 With the nerfs and minimal compensation, Abyssian is generally considered the 5th best faction right now, just above Vetruvian, or possibly the 4th best above Vanar.